A Village with No Name

 “I suggest you get on your horse and ride out,” a voice came from behind him.
 “It’s not your fight, remember.”

-“No,” Watkins responded with a crooked grin.
+“No,” Watkins puffed windly.
 “We told you it was yours to keep no matter what your decision.”
-He looked across Gideon’s shoulder and smoothed out his mustache.
-“I heard there would be a whipping this morning.”
+He looked past Gideon’s shoulder and smoothed out his mustache.
+“I heard there is going to be a whipping this morning.”

 Gideon quickened his pace.
-“You'll stop it, right?”
+“You going to stop it, right?”

-"There's nothing I can do."
-Watkins trotted at Gideon's side, trying to match his huge stride.
-"Without your help, there’s nothing I can do."
+“There’s nothing I can do.”
+Watkins trotted at Gideon’s side, trying to match his full stride.
+“Without your help, there’s nothing I can do.”

 By the time Gideon reached the livery, Watkins had fallen way behind and was now walking at a slow pace.
 Gideon pushed his way through to the front of the crowd.
 Scott stood in the center of the clearing holding a short, multi-thong horsehide whip in his left hand.
 At his side, coward Michael with wide, dark eyes in a frightened face.